Dartaban/berlinbabela/README.md

 # BerlinBabel

-An example of how to use our (ARTABAN) version of Babel.
+An example of how to use Babela, our (ARTABAN) version of Babel.

 This is a WIP.